The story of Alpha Kappa Psi Fraternity begins at New York University…

 The fifty-fifth Convention was held was held at the Wyndham Orlando Resort, August 5-8, 2009.
 The Chapter Congress approved legislation requiring the terms for a chapter’s president, treasurer and the officer responsible for completing the Annual Chapter Report to all be one-year.
 The Chapter Congress also approved a fee increase: Initiation fees and student membership dues were increased $5 each to $65 and $47.50, respectively.
 The Life Membership fee was reduced to $400, and the student/recent graduate rate was reinstated at $200.

-The fifty-sixth Convention was held at the Arizona Biltmore, Phoenix, July 27-30, 2011.
+The 56th Convention was held at the Arizona Biltmore, Phoenix, on July 27-30, 2011.
 The fraternity launched a comprehensive membership recruitment campaign with related materials that could be utilized by the student chapters.
-The Chapter Congress approved the Constitution Committee’s recommendations to make updates to board of directors’ qualifications and terms.
-Also, it was voted upon that regional directors would no longer be elected but instead be appointed.
+The Chapter Congress approved the Constitution Committee’s recommendations to make updates to the Board of Directors’ qualifications and terms.
+Also, it was voted that regional directors would no longer be elected, but appointed instead.

-The fifty-seventh Convention was held at the Sheraton New Orleans, August 8-10, 2013.
-The Chapter Congress approved several updates to the Constitution in regards to membership, including the addition of a ‘suspended’ membership class and a broader definition of what academic areas of study are acceptable for a student to become a member and/or maintain membership.
+The 57th Convention was held at the Sheraton New Orleans on Aug.
+8-10, 2013.
+The Chapter Congress approved several updates to the Constitution in regards to membership, including the addition of a ‘suspended’ membership class and a broader definition of what academic areas of study are acceptable for a student to become a member and maintain membership.

 Steve Hartman became the fraternity’s fifth full-time chief executive officer after Gary Epperson retired in September of 2013.
 Epperson had served as CEO since 1992.

-Approved by the Fraternity Board of Directors, a new regional alignment plan took effect with the 2014-15 academic year.
+Approved by the Fraternity Board of Directors, a new regional alignment plan took effect during the 2014-15 academic year.
 The new configuration was designed to provide a more effective structure for servicing chapters while allowing for future growth.
-Under the new structure, the fraternity grew from thirteen to seventeen regions (one region for alumni chapters and 16 regions for student chapters).
+Under the new structure, the fraternity grew from 13 to 17 regions (one region for alumni chapters and 16 regions for student chapters).
 Four vice president positions were added to provide leadership for the new regions.

-The fifty-eighth Convention was held at the Sheraton Norfolk Waterside, July 29 – August 1, 2015.
-The Chapter Congress adopted a multi-year dues and fees schedule to provide additional funding for the expansion of fraternity operations, systems infrastructure and further implementation of Alpha Kappa Psi’s strategic plan.
+The 58th Convention was held at the Sheraton Norfolk Waterside, from July 29 to Aug.
+1, 2015.
+The Chapter Congress adopted a multi-year dues and fees schedule to provide additional funding for the expansion of fraternity operations, systems infrastructure, and further implementation of Alpha Kappa Psi’s strategic plan.
 It was the first dues increase in six years.
-Alexander Sultan was elected to his third term as president, making him the first president in fraternity history to be elected to three consecutive terms.
+Alexander T. Sultan, Mu Sigma, was elected to his third term as president, making him the first president in fraternity history to be elected to three consecutive terms.

 History of the Coat of Arms